Ken Farmer: Playing career

 In 1929, the 18-year-old Farmer debuted in the North Adelaide League side.
 Playing at full-forward in his first season, he kicked an impressive 62 goals in only 14 games.

 The following season was a special one marred by tragedy.
 Shortly after becoming the first SANFL player to kick 100 goals in a season, Farmer suffered the shock loss of his brother Elliott on 5 September when, on the way home, their motorcycle collided head-on with a truck on Frome Road.
 Both brothers were thrown from the vehicle, with Elliott suffering severe head injuries while Ken sustained a sprained ankle.
 Elliott was taken to Adelaide Hospital but died shortly after admission, while Ken was able to return home after treatment.
 The shock of losing his younger brother, with whom Farmer was very close, and who was well known at the football club due to taking Ken to and from football training, was enough for Farmer to announce that he would not play football again that season.
 News of the incident also reached Melbourne, where it was published in the Sporting Globe.
 In later years, Farmer was said to suffer long periods of depression, most likely as a result of this accident.

-He played in the winning 1930 Grand Final side despite the great personal distress of his brother Elliot's death weeks earlier from a motorcycle crash that also involved Ken.
-In 1931 he kicked his 125th goal to break Gordon Coventry's VFL and elite football record of 124 in the Grand Final, which North Adelaide won.
+Farmer played in the winning 1930 Grand Final side despite the great personal distress of his brother's death weeks earlier.
+In the 1931 Grand Final, which North Adelaide would go on to win, Farmer kicked his 125th goal for the season, breaking Gordon Coventry's VFL and elite-football record of 124 goals.

-Farmer captained North for five seasons (1934–1935, 1937–1938, 1941) and was club best and fairest in 1936.
+Farmer captained North for five seasons (1934–1935, 1937–1938, and 1941) and was club's best and fairest player in 1936.
 Despite his imposing record, his best performance in the Magarey Medal count was only fourth.

 Farmer's great goal scoring came from many attributes.
 His goals came readily, from superb concentration and the ability to read the play and be in position.
 Not only was he a brilliant fast lead, but Farmer was described as having a very powerful grip and hence a strong mark.
 He was unnervingly accurate shooting for goals with the screw and flat punts (drop punts not being part of the game at that time).

-Farmer's goalscoring prowess was also evident when representing South Australia in interstate matches, where he averaged five goals per game.
+Farmer's goal scoring prowess was also evident when representing South Australia in interstate matches, where he averaged five goals per game.
 His performances, especially against Victoria, attracted the attention of several Melbourne-based clubs who made offers for his signature, but he never accepted.

 Farmer's playing career ended during World War II when he went into the RAAF, where he served as a sergeant from April 1942 to July 1946.